niolabs/docs/getstarted.rst

 Let's start by installing nio version 1.5.3 globally (without the use of a python virtual environment).
 In most cases, this is the method you will want to use.
 If you're installing n.io onto a device where you'll need the ability to switch between different versions for development/testing purposes, you may want to skip ahead to the intructions for installing with a **virtual environment**, but for almost all other cases, a global install is the way to go.

 First we need to make sure the our user has the proper permissions to install python packages via ``pip``.
-This is done by adding our user to a group that has access to ``/usr/local/lib/python3.4/site-packages``.
+This is done by adding our user to a group that has write permissions to ``/usr/local/lib/python3.4/site-packages``.
 This group is usually ``staff`` on most linux distributions.
 The command to do this would be:

 .. code-block:: bash